Matt Keetley

-Matt Keetley (born April 27, 1986) is a Canadian former professional ice hockey goaltender who played in one game for Calgary Flames of the National Hockey League (NHL).
+Matt Keetley (born April 27, 1986) is a Canadian former professional ice hockey goaltender who played in one game for Calgary Flames of the National Hockey League (NHL) during the 2007–08 season.
+The rest of his career, which lasted from 2007 to 2013, was spent in the minor leagues.

 Personal life

 Born in Medicine Hat, Alberta, Keetley spent his early years living in Richmound, Saskatchewan where he grew up playing minor hockey with future Medicine Hat Tigers teammate Stefan Meyer.
-During his teenage years Keetley's family moved back to Medicine Hat, the community that is still his off season home.
+During his teenage years, Keetley's family moved back to Medicine Hat, the community that is still his off-season home.